 You Don’t Need Sex

 Sex is an interesting thing.
-We’re creatures of passion so desire and not getting what we want and betrayal and conflicting loyalties all have the potential to create interesting conflicts.
+We’re creatures of passion so desire, not getting what we want, betrayal and conflicting loyalties all have the potential to create interesting conflicts.
 But you can use sex without being gratuitous.
 You can also use sex to be lazy.
 Need to fill up 5-10 minutes without having to write actual dialog or plot points?
 Throw in a sex scene.
 It weakens your story but it fills it out (action can be used to the same end).

 Don’t turn this lesson into a way to easily bulk up your word count!
 It’s the exact opposite.
 The lesson is that the audience can tell when you’re filling gaps with empty scenes.
 Or when you’re being gratuitous because it’s easier than being creative.

 I don’t know if the network wanted it.
 Or the creators thought it would be interesting.
 Or maybe there’s just this expectation that this sort of historical drama is full of sex.
 But Reign didn’t need it.
 The characters were more than interesting enough without it.